joseph-palmer/CMEECourseWork/Project/README.md

 * Creates plots of these fits with associated confidence intervals.
 * Produces comparative stats of AIC and weighted AIC scores.
 * __NEW:__ can do 2 and 3 rate paramater sum of exponentials.
+* __Edit:__ sum of exponentials set up with flexible equations.
+Log-likelihood equation coming too high so function needs a tweak, but on the right lines.
+Tomorrows plan is to discuss the equation with one of the maths phds to see where I am going wrong, discuss with francis getting the git version control set up properly, and if time putting the sum of exponentials into a seperate class from the other functions and cleaning up the code.

 These are implimented and can be extended to any data provided if desired.